UniHD-CEG/gpugraph500/README.md

 These tools may be installed locally (No privileged user is needed) using the scorep_install.sh aforementioned.

 The names of the instrumentable Zones are listed below.
-Others may be added if needed.
+Other Zones may be added if needed.

 ```
 BFSRUN_region_vertexBroadcast